gewarren/cleanrepo/README.md

 - Map images to the files that reference them.
 - Find and delete orphaned "shared" markdown files (includes).
 - Find and replace links to redirected files.
+- Remove daisy chains (or hops) within a redirection file.
 - Replace site-relative links with file-relative links (includes image links).

 ## Usage